Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 s

 Mul.
 Kind Note
-#@SECTION: 0..1
+0..1
-#@SECTION: 0..1 aggr This represents the ability to to allocate RAM at
+0..1 aggr This represents the ability to to allocate RAM at

 attr Speciﬁes initial value(s) of the PerInstanceMemory